 I love taking courses online.
 There is something about starting a well designed, well-organized e-course with some great content.
 If done well, these e-courses can keep you motivated with a sense of accomplishment.
 But learning from a great e-course and creating one are two totally different experiences.
 And in my experience, creating a Learning Managment or E-Course website can be an overwhelming process.

-In this post, I’m hoping to take the edge off of the intimidation of building your own e-course by showing you how to use Divi’s premade Learning Management Layout pack to create a fully functional e-course website.
+In this post, I’m hoping to take the edge off of the intimidation of building your own e-course by showing you how to use Divi and its premade Learning Management Layout pack to create a fully functional e-course website.

 Before we get into building, here is a breakdown of what we will accomplish together: